patsobo/grading-tool/README.md

 From there, a bunch of prompts appear sequentially in the original window.
 First, there is a prompt for inputting a comment, and after that for inputting a grade.
 After that is a prompt for inputting the partner's name (which should be in the comment).
 The tool will make sure this person exists before accepting the input.
 His/her grade will automatically be updated as well.

-If something went wrong during this process that the tool can't handle, and the grader can't make a fair grade using the tool, the grade can be skipped by just leaving it blank and pressing enter.
-I imagine this will happen a lot, unfortunately, because this current semester (Spring 2017) is kind of the "test" semester.
+If you want to skip grading the submission, leave the grade and comment prompts blank and just press enter.
+Then, jgrader will list all of the submissions (as user ids) that weren't graded.
+The grader can then go to those directories inside the `submissions` folder and grade them manually.

 After all this, the tool will close all the opened windows, and move on to the next ungraded submission.

+Note: running jgrader will delete whatever's currently in the submissions folder, so make sure you don't want that stuff anymore.

 ### Upgrading